 Now that I am actually retired, the other excuses fall away as well.
-Time to release the brake and engage the clutch.
 Hopefully all the needed parts can be bought, scavenged, or fabricated.

 A Plan is Hatched

-- ΦII: sort the electricals; assess engine compression
+- ΦII: baseline the project: sort the electricals; assess engine compression

 - ΦIV: body hardware, doors and lids